jsventures/jobsearch-content/web_content/03_communication/04_leveling_guide.md

 ***Live Leveling Guides***

-- **[Patreon Leveling Guide][patreon-level]**: See "IC 1" for the lower range, and "IC 2" for the higher range.
-You can ignore parts in IC 2 that involves supporting others (giving feedback to others, giving code reviews etc)
 - **[Khan Academy Leveling Guide][khan-level]**: See "Beginning Skillful" for the lower range, and "Skillful" for the higher range.
 You can ignore parts in Skillful related to breaking down complex tasks and supporting others

 ### Engineer